checkly/docs.checklyhq.com/site/content/docs/browser-checks/timeouts.md

 ### Timeout 20000ms exceeded

 Different actions, such as clicks, explicit waits and so on, can have their own timeout.
 In these cases, Playwright will always state what kind of action caused the timeout just before this message.
 For example, you might see an error like: `page.waitForLoadState: Timeout 20000ms exceeded`.
 In that case, looking at the `page.waitForLoadState` commands in your script will help you find the culprit.

+{{<info >}}
-In case you have more than one, remember you can use Playwright Traces to help you understand exactly where in your script the error was raised.
+Remember that you can use Playwright Traces to help you understand exactly where in your script the error was raised.
+Traces are populated automatically for failed Browser checks in your check results.
+{{</info >}}